jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 		.enter()
 		...

 But this is even clunkier.
-We need an auxiliary function, and we're repeating the same nationality for all those elements.
+We need an auxiliary function, and we’re repeating the same nationality for all those elements.
 And does the
 ```{nationality, time}``` pair have any meaning outside our code?